-Does a detailed admin panel feature in your website requirement?
+Does a detailed admin panel feature in your basic website requirements?

-You should be able to edit most of things in the admin panel, approve or even delete some stuff and also add blogs.
-Wordpress provides a robust admin panel one can use while it can be developed easily in other frameworks and languages.
+You should be able to edit most of the things in the admin panel, approve or even delete some stuff and also add blogs.
+WordPress provides a robust admin panel one can use while it can be developed easily in other frameworks and languages.

 Mobile responsiveness should be there on your website requirement list and get a definite yes from the developer.
 Mobile responsiveness is a key factor in getting SEO rankings for website.

-A detailed blog system should be there in your website requirement finalized with the developer.
+A detailed blog system should be there in your website requirements checklist finalized with the developer.
 Whether you use the blog system or not comes secondary to this requirement.
-Blogs add content to website and helps you target more keywords than possible without the blog system.
+Blogs add content to the website and help you target more keywords than possible without the blog system.

 Blogs in WordPress are pretty easy to have because of the file structure it has.
 The blog system should have options to create category, tags and search for blogs through the blog systems.